olek194/acs6121_team08_2025/README.md

 # Real-World Exploration with TurtleBot3 Waffle
 ACS 6121
-Group 8
+\nGroup 8
-University of Sheffield
+\nUniversity of Sheffield

 This repository contains the ROS2 package for the **Real-World Exploration** task in the ACS6121 Mobile Robotics and Autonomous Systems module.
 The goal is to program a TurtleBot3 Waffle robot to autonomously explore a 4x4 meter arena containing obstacles while avoiding collisions.